Zhuse/Papers/README.md

 To learn how to design a scalable back-end with a non-trivial workload.

-Estimated Time of Completion: 2-3 weeks as of Jan 8th, 2020.
+Estimated Time to Completion: 2-3 weeks as of Jan 8th, 2020.